ahmnot/matrice3x3-generation/README.md

 Definition: a “block” is a 3x3 matrix made up of 0 or 1.

-To visualize these squares, we say 0=small black square, and 1=small white square.
+To visualize these blocks, we say 0=small black square, and 1=small white square.

 The objective of this code is to generate the completeness of these blocks and classify them.